 ClearBox TACACS+ server offers an outstanding flexibility with multiple AAA policies.
-Each authentication, authorization, or accounting policy may be selected by a user domain, its membership in a domain group, or a requested privilege level or service.
-It allows to implement so-called access matrix.
-Suppose, a company grants different access levels to its network equipment (routers, gateways, etc.) looking at a user group membership.
+Each authentication/authorization/accounting policy may be chosen and applied to a user according to his domain, membership in a specific domain group, or a requested privilege level or service.
+It allows to implement so-called access matrix: many companies want to grant different access levels to its network equipment (routers, gateways, etc.) to different group of employers, looking at their domain groups membership.

 when you may explicitly define what services (shell, ip, lcp, etc.) are allowed.

-The second is per-command authorization: what commands are granted or prohibited on a network server.
+The second one is per-command authorization: what commands are granted or prohibited on a network server.

 ClearBox provides complete implementation of the TACACS+ protocol as is compliant with any TACACS+ clients vendors like Cisco, Fortigate, Aruba, Juniper, Citrix and other.